-My parents take great pleasure in looking at photographs taken at my infancy.
+My parents take great pleasure in looking at photographs taken during my infancy.
 I think those old pictures remind them of lovely memories attached to the early days of my life.
 Just imagine, I never reached maturity but remained a baby for the past 32 years or suddenly stopped growing.
 Do you think my parents will feel the same?

 Likewise, God also wants his children to mature, spiritually.
 He doesn’t take pleasure in children that remain at the same level of maturity they were many years ago or even in the year 2013.
 So how shall we take a step further in the year 2014?
 St. Paul exhorts us to follow not just one but 6 powerful steps.